 - Higher levels of lean muscle mass equate to a higher resting metabolism, which means the body will burn more calories while at rest.
 At rest, 1 pound of muscle can burn up to 7 calories of energy during a 24-hour period.
 Adding 5 to 7 pounds of lean muscle mass can increase resting metabolism up to 50 calories a day or 350 calories over the course of a week.
 Given that the body uses approximately 100 calories to walk a mile, this can be considered the equivalent of taking a 3.5-mile walk.

-To increase energy expenditure for weight loss, combining circuit training with cardio exercise can be extremely effective.
+To increase energy expenditure, combining circuit training for weight loss with cardio exercise can be extremely effective.
 For example, after completing a circuit of resistance-training exercises, hop on a cardio machine for 3 to 7 minutes of steady-state, moderate-intensity exercise.
 The cardio exercise should focus on the aerobic energy system, so your breathing should be quicker than normal, but you shouldn’t be out of breath.